 Focus areas include:

-- High-resolution immunophenotyping of chemokines, cytokines and activated innate immune effector cells in the blood of patients in the epilepsy monitoring unit
+- Performing high-resolution immunophenotyping of chemokines, cytokines and activated innate immune effector cells in the blood of patients in the Epilepsy Monitoring Unit

-- Multidimensional analysis of immunophenotype, EEG pattern, and structural and functional MRI in epilepsy patients
+- Undertaking multidimensional analysis of immunophenotype, EEG pattern, and structural and functional MRI in epilepsy patients

-- Discovering the role of the host response to implanted recording electrodes in generating false seizure foci in patients with epilepsy in order to potentially avoid unnecessary surgical resection of otherwise nonepileptic tissue
+- Determining the role of the host response to implanted recording electrodes in generating false seizure foci in patients with epilepsy to potentially avoid unnecessary surgical resection of otherwise nonepileptic tissue

 - Characterizing the role of the immune system in failure to maintain a seizure-free state after surgical resection